Nissan Bluebird: Types 11–14

 The 1935 Datsun Type 14 is externally very similar to the Type 13 but uses the addition of a leaping rabbit emblem at the front.
 Mechanically, the old DAT engine of the Datsun 13 was replaced with the Datsun Type 7 engine, a side valve four-cylinder engine with a displacement of 722 cc (44.1 cu in).
-It marked "the birth of the Japanese car industry" according to Britain's National Motor Museum at Beaulieu.
+The Type 14 marked "the birth of the Japanese car industry" according to Britain's National Motor Museum at Beaulieu.
 Nissan produced the vehicle at Yokohama, along with its commercial truck version called the 14T.

-Type 15 – 17
+Type 15–17

 The 1936 Datsun Type 15 was mechanically very similar to the preceding Datsun Type 14.
 The Type 7 engine was retained, by with a higher compression ratio, increased from 5.2 to 5.4, which increased power by 1 hp (0.75 kW).
 All Datsun 15 models have bumpers.
 Both the Type 15 and 15T were produced in Yokohama in May 1936, with the 15T having a different engine cover that has near vertical vents instead of the cars horizontal vents.

 The Datsun Type 16 is the successor of the Type 15.
 It could only be differentiated externally by detailing on the bonnet and changes in the bonnet mascot and its logo.